Aditib2409/EE559_Machine_Learning/Linear Regression/Readme.md

-MSE Regressor
+## MSE Regressor

-Here I have implemented a Linear Regressor from scratch with 'variant increment' Sequential Grading Decent Optimizarion.
+Here I have implemented a Linear Regressor from scratch with <i>'variant increment'</i> Sequential Grading Decent Optimizarion.
 This regressor was also compared with a Trivial Regressor to evaluate its performance.

 Learning curves for different Learning rates was obtained and the error on the test set was calculated.